coderj001/WeatherInfo-app/README.md

 # Weather Info Application

-## I Raju Ghorai is the creater of this application
+## I Raju Ghorai, is the creater of this application

 ## How did i Make This app :